-At a previous Business Affairs Committee meeting, Committee members asked staff to provide a schedule of equipment leases to include the leases currently budgeted and replacement leases that will need to be budgeted in future years.
-Attachment A contains this lease information.
+Mr. Spiewak explained that at a previous Business Affairs Committee meeting, Committee members asked staff to provide a schedule of equipment leases to include the leases currently budgeted and replacement leases that will need to be budgeted in future years.
+Mr. Spiewak briefly reviewed the information in Attachment A which contains this lease information by category and by fiscal year.